Search Results

 The default configuration and definitions are as follows:

-Entire Collection = Owned physical materials and eContent from all included locations.
+Entire Collection = Physical materials and eContent from all included locations.

-Local Collection = Physical materials that are owned by that library only.
-Not applicable for single libraries or library systems sharing one Aspen catalog.
+Local Collection = Physical or eContent materials that are owned by that library only.
+(Not applicable for single libraries or library systems sharing one Aspen catalog.)

-Available Now = Physical materials plus eContent materials that are available now.
+Available Now = Physical or eContent materials that are available now (not checked out).

 Scroll down to Customizing Availability Toggles to learn how to adjust these for your library's needs.

-The Availability toggles will be turned on when the facet "Available?" is added to the facet chart, given a display name, and both "Show Above Results" and "Show on Results Page" are checked.
+The "Search Within" toggles will be turned on when the facet "Available?" is added to the facet chart, given a display name, and both "Show Above Results" and "Show on Results Page" are checked.

 Once the toggles are turned on, you can customize them.